puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_modules.md

 ## Module data with YAML data files

-If your module's default values follow a simple defaults-with-overrides pattern, you can also use the built-in backends and set your data with YAML files.
+You can also manage your module's default data with basic Hiera YAML files.

 Set up a hierarchy in your [module-layer hiera.yaml][module layer]: